best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 ## Project templates ★★☆☆☆

-Although project structure is flexible, you might recognise that many analysts choose to use similar structures between projects.
+Although project structure is flexible, you might recognise that many analysts choose to use similar structures for multiple projects.
 Consistency in structure makes it easier to navigate unfamiliar projects.
+It means that members of the team can quickly orient themselves when joining an existing project or starting a new one.

-[Cookiecutter](https://github.com/cookiecutter/cookiecutter) is a command-line tool that creates projects from templates (cookicutters).
+[Cookiecutter](https://github.com/cookiecutter/cookiecutter) is a command-line tool that creates projects from templates (cookiecutters).
 Using an existing cookiecutter, or creating one to meet your needs, can be a useful way to increase consistency in structure between your projects.
 It can save time by creating common folder structures, laying out essential documentation or even starting off your code with basic boilerplate.
 Layout out a structure to include documentation and code testing encourages these good practices.